jonghyeonk/KB-Contextualization/README.md

 ### Knowledge-Driven Modulation of Neural Networks with Attention Mechanism for Next Activity Prediction (Preparing to submit)

-This repository contains the scripts of our proposed approach of predictive process monitoring.
+This repository contains developed scripts for our proposed approach of predictive process monitoring.

 We split the implementation into two folders for (i) synthetic and (ii) real-logs.